Jose Luis Cabrera Alarcón, PhD

 Raquel Martínez de Mena, PhD

-I support and participate in several group projects.
+I provide scientific and technical support and actively participate in several projects within the group.

 Raquel Martínez de Mena, PhD image